GenericMappingTools/gmt/doc/rst/source/cookbook/map-projections.rst

 .. _-Jb:

-Albers conic equal-area projection (**-Jb** **-JB**) :ref:`... <-Jb_full>`
+Albers conic equal-area projection (**-Jb** **-JB**)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+**Syntax**

+    **-Jb**\|\ **B**\ *lon0/lat0/lat1/lat2/*\ *scale*\|\ *width*

+**Parameters**

+- The longitude (*lon0*) and latitude (*lat0*) of the projection center.
+- The two standard parallels (*lat1* and *lat2*).
+- The *scale* in :ref:`plot-units <plt-units>`/degree or as 1:xxxxx (with **-Jb**) or map *width* in
+  :ref:`plot-units <plt-units>` (with **-JB**).

+Note that you must include the "1:" if you choose to specify the *scale* that way.
+For example, you can say 0.5c which
+means 0.5 cm/degree or 1:200000 which means 1 unit on the map equals 200,000 units along the standard parallels.
+The
+projection center defines the origin of the rectangular map coordinates.

+**Description**

-This projection, developed by Heinrich C. Albers in 1805, is predominantly used to
+This projection, developed by Heinrich C. Albers in 1805, is predominantly used to map regions of large east-west
-map regions of large east-west extent, in particular the United States.
+extent, in particular the United States.
 It is a conic, equal-area projection, in which parallels are unequally
-spaced arcs of concentric circles, more closely spaced at the north and
-south edges of the map.
-Meridians, on the other hand, are equally spaced
+spaced arcs of concentric circles, more closely spaced at the north and south edges of the map.
+Meridians, on the other
-radii about a common center, and cut the parallels at right angles.
+hand, are equally spaced radii about a common center, and cut the parallels at right angles.
+Distortion in scale and
-Distortion in scale and shape vanishes along the two standard parallels.
+shape vanishes along the two standard parallels.
 Between them, the scale along parallels is too small; beyond them it is
 too large.
 The opposite is true for the scale along meridians.
-To define
-the projection in GMT you need to provide the following information:

--  Longitude and latitude of the projection center.

--  Two standard parallels.

--  Map scale in plot-units/degree or 1:xxxxx notation (**-Jb**), or map width (**-JB**).

-Note that you must include the "1:" if you choose to specify the scale
-that way.
-E.g., you can say 0.5c which means 0.5 cm/degree or 1:200000
-which means 1 unit on the map equals 200,000 units along the standard
-parallels.
-The projection center defines the origin of the rectangular
+**Example**

-map coordinates.
-As an example we will make a map of the region near
-Taiwan.
-We choose the center of the projection to be at 125°E/20°N and
+As an example we will make a map of the region near Taiwan.
+We choose the center of the projection to be at 125°E/20°N
-25°N and 45°N as our two standard parallels.
-We desire a map that is 12
+and 25°N and 45°N as our two standard parallels.
+We desire a map that is 12 cm wide.
+The complete command needed to
-cm wide.
-The complete command needed to generate the map below is
-therefore given by:
+generate the map below is therefore given by:

 .. literalinclude:: /_verbatim/GMT_albers.txt